 Confession time.
 I thought Hvar island was something different to what it is.
-I (wrongly) thought it was home to the triangular beach made so famous by all the tourist pics of Croatia, so when I jumped on a boat from Split to here, went to tourist information and asked where Zlatni Rat beach was, the chick behind the counter thought I was a complete idiot.
+I (wrongly) thought it was home to the triangular beach made so famous by all the tourist pics of Croatia, so when I jumped on a boat from Split to here (and don’t forget there are lots of things to do in Split), went to tourist information and asked where Zlatni Rat beach was, the chick behind the counter thought I was a complete idiot.
 To be fair, she was right.

 After I got over the disappointed of that, I went on to explore Hvar.
 Hvar is the most popular island in all of Croatia so be prepared for the crowds, that being said though even in high season it doesn’t have that horrible tourist feel that Dubrovnik carried.